Killthebug/Bika-Lims-Wiki/Developing-Bika-LIMS.md

 - ##### [Translations and localisation](https://github.com/bikalabs/Bika-LIMS/wiki/Translations-and-localisation)

     Bika uses zope.i18n and gettext to translate strings.
-This is the Plone standard, and the process is adapted from several plone addons.
+This is the Plone standard, and the process is adapted from several Plone add-ons.

 - ##### [External ID Server](https://github.com/bikalabs/Bika-LIMS/wiki/External-ID-server)